 Let’s continue by looking at the different OSPF packet types:

-I’m throwing them right at you; here are all the OSPF packet types we have.
-In my debug ip ospf packet at the previous page you could see T:1 which stands for packet type 1.
-Here you see that it corresponds to an OSPF hello packet.
+I’m throwing them right at you; here are all our OSPF packet types.
 What is the role of each OSPF packet?

 - Hello: neighbor discovery, build neighbor adjacencies and maintain them.

-- DBD: This packet is used to check if the LSDB between 2 routers is the same.
+- DBD: This packet is used to check if the LSDB between the two routers is the same.
 The DBD is a summary of the LSDB.